SandyGlantz/Portfolio/README.md

 # Portfolio
-Overview with quick links to code and projects

-This is a work in progress ...
+Overview with quick links to code and projects ... a work in progress!

 Links need to be embedded and cleaned up here ...